mylesieong/qrc-decoder/README.md

 ## Detect multiple pdf [SOLVE]
 The application is required to read multiple pdf in a folder.
 This is poc by using imageMagick convert exe by passing in wildcard \*.pdf and it still can merge the output image to seqence.

-## Faster pdf 2 img convertion with ghostscript
+## Faster pdf 2 img convertion with ghostscript instead of using ImageMagick:convert.exe [SOLVE]
 Use this command: `./gswin32 -sDEVICE=jpeg -r240 -o ./temp%03d.jpg tobeconvert.PDF -q -dNOPROMPT -dBATCH`